MartynW-Swindon/snhack.github.com/README.md

 ## snhack.github.com

-_Note:  master branch is overwritten during compilation._
+__Note:  master branch is overwritten during compilation.__

+Please see the [INSTALL](INSTALL.md) file for full details on how to build and preview this site locally.

-__Super minimal way to add a post__
+### Super minimal way to add a post

 > Use this workflow when submitting a blog post using standard text or markdown.
-> Please see the [INSTALL](INSTALL.md) file for full details on how to build and
-> preview this site locally.

 Load the [source/_posts] folder, then click the [new file] icon above its listing.
 [[show]][new-file]